Can Osteopaths contribute to the rehabilitation process of running injuries?

 What Part of the Knee is Damaged in Runners Knee?

-You’re patella, after putting too much strain after prolonged running.
-Symptoms of this injury are dull aching type pain around the knee cap (maybe swelling).
-The pain will be worse upon loading the knee so walking up and downstairs, running after a short distance (maybe 5 miles) and after a run that evening or the following morning.
-More in depth detail on Osteopathy and knee pain.
+You’re patella, caused by prolonged running strain.
+Symptoms of this injury are dull aching-type pain around the knee cap (maybe swelling).
+The pain will be worse upon loading the knee so walking up and down stairs, running a short distance (maybe 5 miles) and after a run either that evening or the following morning.
+You can find more in-depth detail on this in our blog Osteopathy and knee pain.

 Can an Osteopath Treat Knee Pain?

-Yes, seeing an osteopath to establish why you are experience pain and assess how your whole body is moving.
-Your Osteopath should assess your ankles, knees, hips, pelvic levels and spine.
-Also identify muscular imbalances, give hands on treatment and give specific rehab exercises.
+Yes, seeing an osteopath can help you establish why you are experiencing pain and assess how your whole body is moving.
+Your Osteopath should assess your ankles, knees, hips, pelvic levels and spine, identify muscular imbalances and give hands-on treatment and give specific rehab exercises.

 Plantar Fasciitis

-Plantar Fasciitis can be caused by a sudden increase in running intensity or mileage.
-Also really tight leg muscles (calfs and hamstrings in particular) that cause additional tension into the plantar fascia.
-In addition, a change in running surface causing an increase in compressive forces going through the foot and ankle.
-Moreover if you have had a history of inversions ankle strains or ligament strains.
-It is also important to consider your footwear with not enough or indeed to much cushioning or support.
+Plantar Fasciitis can be caused by a sudden increase in running intensity, mileage or really tight leg muscles (calves and hamstrings in particular) that cause additional tension into the plantar fascia.
+In addition, a change in running surface causes an increase in compressive forces going through the foot and ankle.
+Moreover, if you have had a history of inversions ankle strains or ligament strains.
+It is also important to consider your footwear and whether it has not enough or too much cushioning or support.

 Can Osteopathy Help with Plantar Fasciitis?